 The belts are made of various materials according to the purpose of their application.
-The most common materials are commercial bright steel, galvanized steel, stainless steel or heat-resistant steel and also acid-resistant steel.
+The most common materials are standard black steel, galvanized steel, various types of stainless steel, heat-resistant steel and acid-resistant steel.

-It is an alloy of iron and chrome or iron, chrome and nickel.
-Stainless steel is resistant to corrosion caused by humidity and also to acids and temperatures up to approximately 700°C.
+Stainless steel is an alloy of iron and chromium or of iron, chromium and nickel.
+In the first case, the resulting alloy is resistant to corrosion caused by humidity.
+In the second, the steel is resistant to accids and temperatures up to approximately 700°C.

-Most commonly used materials are of grades DIN 1.4301, 1.4401 and 1.4310.
+Most commonly used stainless steels are DIN 1.4301, 1.4401 and 1.4310.

 This material is also a stainless chromium-nickel steel which is, thanks to its chemical composition, able to resist temperatures from 600 °C to 1200 °C.

 The most frequently used are alloys with 3-5% Cr content suitable for working temperatures around 600 - 700°C. For higher temperatures, steels of DIN 1.4841, 1.4864, 1.4828, 1.4887, 2.4869 and others are used.